riok/mapperly/docs/docs/configuration/flattening.md

 # Flattening and unflattening

 It is pretty common to flatten objects during mapping, eg. `Car.Make.Id => CarDto.MakeId`.
-Mapperly tries to figure out flattenings automatically by making use of the pascal case C# notation.
+Mapperly tries to figure out flattenings automatically by making use of the PascalCase C# notation.
 If Mapperly can't resolve the target or source property correctly, it is possible to manually configure it by applying the `MapPropertyAttribute` by either using the source and target property path names as arrays or using a dot separated property access path string